jhpyle/docassemble/_docs/config.md

 passwords, or to let users of a [multi-user interview] know that it is their turn to start answering questions.

+Before you set up your e-mail configuration, make sure that you are not using the default fake e-mail address of `admin@admin.com` as the e-mail address of the administrative user.
+If you forget your password, you will want to be able to reset it using the "forgot my password" feature, which relies on e-mailing an address you can access.

 By default, **docassemble** assumes that an [SMTP] server is installed on the same machine as the web server and that it uses port 25.